nuzhat-masud/ford_used_cars_analysis/README.md

 - Fig 9.
 Barplots of the Ford Used Cars based on FuelType

 **Price Prediction Model**
+1. Encoding categorical variables using One-Hot encoder
+2. Specifying the feature and target variable for Linear Regression Model
-1. Identifying the feature and target variable
+3. Identifying the feature and target variable
-2. Splitting the train and test set
+4. Splitting the train and test set
-3. Running Linear Regression Model
+5. Running Linear Regression Model
-4. Finding the Root Mean Squared Error (RMSE)
+6. Coefficient of Each Feature Variable
+7. y-Intercept
+8. Price Prediction using Test Set
+9. Prediction Error using MAE, MAPE, MSE, RMSE and r-squared
+10. Visualization to Compare the Actual Price vs Predicted Price

 **Reference:**
 <br>Dataset Source: https://www.kaggle.com/aishwaryamuthukumar/cars-dataset-audi-bmw-ford-hyundai-skoda-vw